fb-sean/fb-sean/README.md

 🤖 **Discord Bots**

-- **Cloe**: An all-in-one bot serving 400k users.
+- **Cloe**: An all-in-one bot serving 500k users.
 Features range from moderation to fun games and utilities.
 [Learn More...](https://cloe.gg?utm_source=github-readme)
 - **Betty**: A dynamic music bot with custom playlists and 24/7 mode.
-Amplifying over 1.1 million servers' music vibes.
+Amplifying over 1.7 million users' music vibes.
 [Learn More...](https://www.betty.cx/?utm_source=github-readme)
 - **Memer**: The go-to meme bot for Discord.
 Dive into a collection of your favorite memes and discover daily trending ones.
 [Learn More...](https://memer.sattler.dev/?utm_source=github-readme)
 - **Himiko**: A treat for anime fans!
 Collect, trade, and enjoy anime character cards while playing a delightful game of smash or pass.
 [Learn More...](https://himiko.sattler.dev/?utm_source=github-readme)
 - **Grow a Plant**: A bot to grow your own plant with your whole community with different buyable pots.
 [Learn More...](https://growweed.sattler.dev/?utm_source=github-readme)